Accountancy Learning Course Terms & Conditions

 Your course is personal to you and you may not transfer your rights to access Accountancy Learning’s online course materials to any other person

-For courses including: AAT Foundation Certificate in Bookkeeping, AAT Foundation Certificate in Accounting, AAT Foundation Certificate in Accounting Top-Up and AAT Foundation Award in Accounting Software: We believe that our own materials cover the content of the ‘Optional’ textbooks; however, should you wish to purchase them, please contact the office at [email protected] for a quote.
+For courses including: AAT Level 2 Certificate in Bookkeeping and AAT Level 2 Certificate in Accounting, we believe that our own materials cover the content of the ‘Optional’ textbooks; however, should you wish to purchase them, please contact the office at [email protected] for a quote.

 Pass Plus Guarantee

 Tutor Supported Plus students’ exams are covered by the Pass Plus Guarantee.
 Conditions of Pass Plus Guarantee:

 - Students must comply with the target dates shown on the Individual Learning Plan